justrunme/adguard-dns-toggle/README.md

 For issues and questions:
 - Check the troubleshooting section
-- Review the logs in Console.app
+- Review the logs in Console.app and `/tmp/adguard-dns-toggle-app.log`
 - Open an issue on GitHub

 ---